ggonz20/JobTrackingProgram/README.md

 # JobTrackingProgram
-Goal of the program is to help users track jobs.
+This is the first version of the program.
+Main goal is just to get basic user input and dispaly data in a tabluar field.